-Converting CAD Polylines to GeoJSON: Production-Ready Python Pipeline
+Converting CAD Polylines to GeoJSON with Python

 import ezdxf